SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns all the hotkeys for all triggers handled by this controller function.
 Depending on the argument, this might be a map for all triggers or the result for one specific trigger.
 See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#hotkeystrigger--string--false-astext--boolean--false) in *Function* for more information.

 #### *Actions[trigger :: String := false]*
 Similar to the *Hotkeys* property, this property returns the defined actions.
 See the [original method](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#actionstrigger--string--false-astext--boolean--false) in *Function* for more information.
+The actions returned here will be function objects, that in the end will activate the *fireAction* method of [ControllerAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controlleraction-simulator-controllerahk).

 ### Public Methods

 #### *__New(controller :: SimulatorController, function :: Function)*
 Constructs an instance of *ControllerFunction*.
-The supplied *function* must be an instance of wrapped class [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk), which provides the configuration information.
+The supplied *function* must be an instance of the wrapped class [Function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-function-extends-configurationitem-classesahk), which provides the configuration information.

-#### *enable(trigger :: String)*
+#### *enable(trigger :: String := false)*
 Enables the given trigger (for example "Push") for this controller function, which means, that the connected action can be triggered by the hardware controller.
+If *trigger* is not supplied, all triggers will be enabled.

-#### *disable(trigger :: String)*
+#### *disable(trigger :: String := false)*
 Disables the given trigger (for example "Push") for this controller function, which means, that the connected action cannot be triggered anymore by the hardware controller.
+If *trigger* is not supplied, all triggers will be disabled.

 #### *setText(test :: String, color :: String := "Black")*
-If the controller has an associated visual representation of the hardware controller, label of the function might be changed with this method.
+If the controller has an associated visual representation of the hardware controller, the visual label of the function might be changed with this method.
 The given color must be a defined HTML color descriptor.

 #### *connectAction(action :: ControllerAction)*
 Connects or binds the function to the given action.
 From now on, every trigger of the hardware controller will result in an activation of the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the action, as long as the function is currently enabled for the trigger in question.
-Functions will be connected normally during the activation of plugins or modes.
+Normally, functions will be connected during the activation of plugins or modes.

 #### *disconnectAction(action :: ControllerAction)*
 Disconnects the function from the given action.
-Functions will be disconnected normally during the deactivation of plugins or modes.
+Normally, functions will be disconnected during the deactivation of plugins or modes.

 ***